huzefaMD/ai/PromptEngineering/Lesson4.md

 3. `Identify quick wins vs long term fixes`
 4. `Prioritize top 3 actions I should take this week`
 5. `Give me a 30-day engagement growth plan`

+## CoT + Roles = Unstoppable Combo
+**Remember Roles from Lesson 2?
+Combine them with CoT for maximum power:**

+- You are a senior EdTech growth strategist with
+10 years experience scaling online training businesses in India.

+- I want to grow HuzefAI from 50 to 500 students in 6 months.